 - Laufuti Falls - Manu'a District, Tau Island.
 Spectacular, intermittent waterfall with four cascades, 13.7 to 131 m (third cascade) tall.
 Total height exceeds 200 m.
 After the fall the stream flows for a short distance through a spectacular canyon with more than 100 m tall vertical cliffs.

 - Ma'ama'a Cove - Eastern District, Aunu'u Island.
 Interesting coastal formation which makes spectacular splashes of the ocean waves.

 - Natural arch in north-east of Aunu'u - Eastern District, Aunu'u Island.
-Slanted stone arch formed by the sea waves.
+Natural arch with a slanted form, shaped by the sea waves.

 - Pola Island (Cockscomb) - Eastern District.
 Small, narrow (max 130 m), elongated island with up to 100 m tall cliffs.